sidkiamri/sidkiamri/README.md

 # Hello, I'm Sidki Amri 👋

 Welcome to my GitHub profile!
-I'm a Computer Science Engineering student with a passion for Mobile Applications development.
+I'm a Computer Science Engineer with a passion for Mobile Applications development.
 Here, you'll find a collection of my projects, contributions, and a bit about me.

 ## About Me